victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Introduction

-Arthas allows developers to troubleshoot production issues for Java applications without modifying code or restarting servers.
+Arthas allows developers to troubleshoot production issues for Java applications without modifying code or restarting servers.</br>

 So it helps developers to address scenarios like the following:

 * There is an error in production under particular conditions, If I could add more log I would be able to see what is going on !
 * I believe changing this chunk of code it would resolve the issue, but I can not test it until a full release cycle is performed and that is not possible now.